Theories and Applications in Contemporary Ethics

 The cross-disciplinary lectures and discussions are facilitated by Fordham faculty members and outside professionals in relevant disciplines.
 This six-faculty team taught course includes faculty from the humanities and applied disciplines who are paired to provide both foundational moral theory instruction relevant to their discipline and an ethics application or case.
 Faculty are rotated each year.

 This course is open to all graduate students and to select seniors.
 Enrollment is limited and students who intend to register are encouraged to do so as soon as registration opens.
-Students may register using CRN number 21387 (course is listed on the spring 2017 schedule), or contact Dr. Bryan Pilkington, Director of Academic Programs, Center for Ethics Education at firstname.lastname@example.org, 718-817-0128.
+Students may register using CRN number 21387 (course is listed on the Spring 2019 schedule), or contact Dr. Celia FIsher, Director, Center for Ethics Education at firstname.lastname@example.org, 718-817-0926.

 Course requirements include: